Wood Buffalo-Cold Lake Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 7.2% in April 2025, up 0.5 percentage points from March.
-Compared to April last year (6.4%), the rate has increased by 0.8 percentage points.
+The unemployment rate was 6.1% in September 2025, down 1.2 percentage points from August.
+Compared to September last year (5.8%), the rate has increased by 0.3 percentage points.

 Employment: Regional vs Local Patterns

-The moderate correlation (0.44) between regional and local employment levels indicates some alignment in employment trends.
-This suggests that local employment partially reflects regional patterns.
+The strong correlation (0.73) between regional and local employment levels indicates very similar employment patterns at both geographic levels.
+This suggests that local employment closely follows regional trends.

 Employment Rate: Regional vs Local Patterns

-Employment rates show a moderate correlation (0.57) between regional and local levels.
-This shows moderate similarity in workforce engagement, suggesting that there are some shared labor market influences.
+Employment rates show a strong correlation (0.75) between regional and local levels.
+This indicates strong alignment in workforce participation, suggesting that labor market conditions affect both areas similarly.

 Unemployment Rate: Regional vs Local Patterns